Access to Tribal Law Project: Frequently Asked Questions (FAQs)

 Q: What is the National Indian Law Library?

-A: The National Indian Law Library (NILL) is a public law library devoted to federal Indian and tribal law and a part of the Native American Rights Fund (NARF).
-It serves both NARF and the public, by developing and making accessible a unique and valuable collection of Indian law resources and assisting people with their Indian law-related information needs.
-The NILL professional staff provides free online research assistance, Indian law news bulletins, access to tribal law documents, research guides, and the access to the NILL collection of Indian law materials through the NILL online catalog.
+A: The National Indian Law Library (NILL) is a law library devoted to federal Indian and tribal law.
+As a part of the Native American Rights Fund (NARF), the library serves both NARF and the public by maintaining a unique and valuable collection of Indian law resources and assisting people with their Indian law-related information needs.
+NILL staff provides free online research assistance, Indian law news bulletins, access to tribal law documents, research guides, and access to the NILL collection of Indian law materials through its library catalog.

 Q: What exactly is the Access to Tribal Law Project?

 A: The mission of the Access to Tribal Law Project (ATLP) is to provide access to unique and valuable tribal law information to the public,thus enhancing the power of tribal courts and strengthening tribal sovereignty.
-The ATLP is a partnership between the National Indian Law Library and tribes to collect and maintain current copies of the laws of every tribal government in the United States and keep them in one place – our library here in Boulder and, with permission, on our web site.
+The ATLP is a partnership between the National Indian Law Library and Native governments to make available from one place the laws of every Native government in the United States.

-Q: Does it cost anything for our tribal nation to participate in the Access to Tribal Law Project?
+Q: Does it cost anything for a Native government to participate in the Access to Tribal Law Project?

-A: No. It never costs anything to participate.
-The National Indian Law Library at the Native American Rights Fund is a free public library funded by individual donors and grants.
+A: No. The National Indian Law Library at the Native American Rights Fund is a free library funded by donations and grants.
+There is no cost for the library to maintain and provide access to your law.

 Q: Will it involve a lot of time and effort on our part to get our code in the collection?

 A: Not at all.
-All we need is for you to send us a copy of your code either in print or digital form.
-To feature your tribe's code and constitution in our digital collection, all you have to do is give the National Indian Law Library permission to put your materials online.
+All we need is for you to send us a copy of your code in print or digital form.

 Q: We get requests from the public all the time for copies of our code.
 How is the ATLP different?

 Through the Access to Tribal Law Project, NILL can service these requests so that you don't have to.
 We have worked closely with tribes for over four decades and we know that most tribes dedicate much time and resources to tracking down code provisions for the public, making copies, and sending them out, sometimes at great expense to the tribe.
-The Access to Tribal Law Project is designed to lessen the burden on tribes caused by research requests.
-Once you sign up, your court clerks can direct document requests to us (or to your tribe's page on our online Tribal Law Index, if you sign up for digital participation).
-This feature is a popular reason why so many tribes have already signed on to the project.
+The Access to Tribal Law Project is designed to lessen the burden on Native governmnets.
+Once you participate, your court clerks can direct document requests to us.
+This feature is a popular reason why so many tribes are participating.

 Q: How will other tribal leaders and attorneys use our tribe's code and constitution?